Waldir de Souza

-Waldir de Souza (born June 7, 1952) is a Brazilian former footballer and football manager who played as a defender.
+Waldir de Souza (born 7 June 1952) is a Brazilian former football player and manager who played as a defender.

-Career
+Playing career

 DeSouza played with Sociedade Esportiva Palmeiras in the Campeonato Brasileiro Série A. In 1976, he played abroad in the National Soccer League with Windsor Stars.
 In his debut season he was selected for the NSL Selects team.
 He re-signed with Windsor for the 1977 season and also played in the 1978 season.
 In 1979, he played in the American Soccer League with New York Eagles.

 In the winter of 1979, he played in the Major Indoor Soccer League with Detroit Lightning.
-The following season he signed with league rivals Baltimore Blast.
+The following season, he signed with league rivals Baltimore Blast.
 After a season in Baltimore he was released and signed with the Kansas City Comets.
 In 1982, he was traded to the Phoenix Inferno, and later played with Buffalo Stallions.
 In 1984, he played in the American Indoor Soccer Association with Columbus Capitals.

 In the summer of 1984, he played in the United Soccer League with Charlotte Gold.
 In 1986, he returned to the National Soccer League to play with Windsor Wheels.
 The following he assisted in securing the regular season title for Windsor.
-After a years absence he returned to Windsor for the 1989 season.
+After a years, absence he returned to Windsor for the 1989 season.
 In 1990, he departed from Windsor after a dispute with management over missed payments.

-After his departure from Windsor he played with Caboto Sting in the Michigan-Ontario League where he assisted in securing the Ontario Cup.
+After his departure from Windsor, he played with Caboto Sting in the Michigan-Ontario League where he assisted in securing the Ontario Cup.
 He subsequently returned to Windsor for the 1991 season.